Feldkirch, Vorarlberg: Transport

 Feldkirch has had its own local bus network since 1993.
 It currently consists of eight lines, including buses which run to the north of neighbouring Liechtenstein.
 The bus system cooperates with Vorarlberg's regional bus system.

-The Feldkirch railway station lies on the main railway line through the Vorarlberg, with inter-city services to Zurich and Vienna.
-There are also local international trains to Buchs via Liechtenstein on the Feldkirch–Buchs railway.
+There are several railway stations in the municipality of Feldkirch.
+The main station is Feldkirch, which is an intermediate stop on Vorarlberg's main railway line and the eastern terminus of the Feldkirch–Buchs railway.
+The station is served by Railjet long-distance services to Zurich HB, Wien Hbf, Budapest Keleti and Bratislava-Petržalka and regional trains of Vorarlberg S-Bahn.
+The other stations are Altenstadt, Feldkirch Amberg, Gisingen and Tisis, which are only served by Vorarlberg S-Bahn.

+The nearest airports are St. Gallen–Altenrhein Airport, located 39 km north west and Zurich Airport, located 136 km to the west of Feldkirch.

 Companies

 The following companies and service organizations are based in Feldkirch: